Young people to encourage scientists to consider their responsibilities

 2. The BA Festival of Science will be held at the University of Exeter from 6-10 September and in the city of Exeter from 4-11 September.

+3. The BA Festival of Science is the UK’s foremost annual public science event.
+Over 300 world-class scientists, engineers and social scientists present their work to an audience of academics, journalists, national and local government officials, industrial scientists and interested members of the general public.
+Parallel debates, talks, workshops and science entertainment events target young people from Key Stage 2 and up, including university students.
 Thousands more people are likely to attend the Festival programme in the city.
 These events will spread out across the city and will be organized by all sorts of groups, many of them local, potentially attracting a diverse mix of people.
 Events range from lighter, popular science shows, talks and other encounters to more sustained programmes involving public dialogue and consultation in areas of public concern or controversy.
 Nowhere do you get such an eclectic mix of people engaging with science.